 In practice, many pool algaecides also function as an algaestat, but not always the other way around.

 Let’s look at the chemical make-up of some popular pool algaecides, and pool treatments that behave as an algaestat, controlling algae growth.

 – Used to Kill visible and active algae colonies.

 Copper: Copper is a powerful disinfectant that kills and controls algae of all types.
 Elemental copper is suspended in a chelated formula, to keep the copper in solution.
-Super Algaecide is our 7% copper blend, and we also carry the Eclipse3 mineral treatment products.
+Super Algaecide is our 7% copper blend, and we also stronger mineral treatment products.

 Poly Quats: Adding long polymer chains to the formula maintains protection against future algae blooms, giving our Algaecide 60 Plus and Algae Clear algaestats in addition to their algae killing properties.

 – Used to Prevent algae spores from colonizing.

 Quats: Quaternary Ammonium compounds are long alkyl chains that are formed from amines and chlorides.
 We have 10% and a 50% quaternary algaecides for economical algae prevention.
 In high enough doses, they can also have algaecidal properties.

 Phosphate Removers: Phosphates can enter into the water from soil, rain, lawn clippings, fertilizers and are a tasty food for most algae types.
 Pools with repeated algae blooms can now test for Phosphates, and use products like SeaKlear phosphate remover or Phos Free.